Life After Liver Transplant

 We often get asked by patients how they’re able to express their gratitude to donor’s families.
 If you decide you would like to write a letter of thanks to your donor’s family after your transplant, you may do so, but please do not include your last name or other personal details.
 Similarly, you will not receive any personal details about your donor.
 Your nurse coordinator can forward your letter to the donor’s family through LifeLink Foundation, Inc., the organ procurement organization Tampa General Hospital works with to find organs for the patients on our liver transplant list.

-For more information about the post-surgery appointment schedule and advice for liver transplant patients at Tampa General Hospital’s Advanced Organ Disease & Transplantation Institute, please call the transplant office at 1-800-505-7769 (press 4 for the liver transplant program and ask for the referral coordinator), or call the coordinator directly at (813) 844-8686.
+For more information about the post-surgery appointment schedule and advice for liver transplant patients at Tampa General Hospital’s Transplant Institute, please call the transplant office at 1-800-505-7769 (press 4 for the liver transplant program and ask for the referral coordinator), or call the coordinator directly at (813) 844-8686.
+Our liver transplant program is ranked #7 in the nation by volume, giving us the experience that allows us to provide world-class outcomes to our patients.